 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is what appears to be a gas fire within the living room apartment.
+There is, what appeared to be a gas fire within the living room apartment.
 All other fireplaces in the property have been blocked over and are no longer in use.
-Where fireplaces have been removed or blocked without the installation of adequate ventilation.
-Ventilators should be fitted to prevent the build up of dampness within the chimney flue.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
 Internal decorations Visually inspected.
 Internal decorations incorporate paint, paper, tile and panel finishes.
 Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without Liconiony removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located in the entrance vestibule.
+The electrical switch gear is located within the hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 The gas meter is located externally on the front wall.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be connected to the mains.
 Water piping, where visible, was run in copper and PVC.
 We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
-A suitably qualified contractor can give further advice in this regard.
-The bathroom fittings incorporate a bath with a shower, Wc & wash hand basin.

-Heating and hot water
+A suitably qualified contractor can provide further advice in this regard.
+The bathroom fittings incorporate a bath, shower cubicle, WC and wash hand basin.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Domestic heating is provided by way of a gas fired boiler wall mounted within the landing cupboard which vents by way of a flue through the roof structure.
+There is also a hot water storage tank located below the boiler.
+Drainage Drainage covers etc. were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is assumed to be connected to the main public sewer.
+Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+There were smoke alarms present in the property.
+These were not tested.